 The modern school system is long past its expiration date.
-But at Mindvalley University City Campus, we’re offering kids and teens programs that are designed to provide them the tools they need to live a modern and fulfilling life.
+But at Mindvalley University, we’re offering kids and teens programs that are designed to provide them the tools they need to live a modern and fulfilling life.

 About The Video